Octavius-Dante/Arthelais/ex_14/Readme.md

 </br>

-*Table control limiting the number of records for display*
+*Table control limiting the number of records for display -- This is an Event*

 ```xml